Is the Order a Rabbit?: Main characters

 Chiya is introduced as Cocoa's classmate at Cocoa's new high school.
 She is 15 years old, like Cocoa, and the two instantly become close friends.
-Later, she is also revealved to be Syaro's childhood friend.
+Later, she is also revealed to be Syaro's childhood friend.
 Her family runs a coffee shop named Ama Usa An (甘兎庵), complete with a rabbit mascot named Anko.
 Her grandmother was once the main business rival of Chino's grandfather, but both granddaughters do not intend to continue that rivalry.
 She is rather playful at times, often in a nonchalant manner.
 She is physically weak, and any tedious physical activity tires her out.
 She is very good at dodging things, however.
 She hopes to work with Syaro despite being hurt when Syaro once said she didn't intend to work in Ama Usa An.
 Her name is a reference to the symbolic Japanese green tea Uji matcha (宇治抹茶, Uji matcha).